wrgore/Automox/README.md

 Python for interacting with Automox API.

 **automover.py**
+Primary Function - Create and Upload CSV to Automox Remediation Tool:
-1. Queries Automox API for device information, takes the device names from the returned JSON.<br>
+1. Queries Automox for list of devices and checks the list of devices for vulnerabilities against DefenderTVM.
+2. Creates csv file in Automox Remediation format.
+3. Uploads the file to Automox.

+Secondary Function - Get Vulnerability Stats:
+1. Queries Automox for list of devices and checks them agaisnt DefenderTVM.
+2. Returns list of statistics which includes: total systems, count of vulnerabilities by severity, and count of vulnerabilities by severity which are past due for remediation.

-_Requires Automox organization ID if you have more than one organization within your tenant.<br>
+_Requires Automox organization ID if you have more than one organization within your tenant.
-Requires Automox API key.<br>_
+Requires Automox API key.
-2. Takes input for desired vulnerability levels (Critical, High, Medium, Low, All, or a combination of those).
-3. Formats a KQL Query based on the input.
-The KQL Query will automatically output in the format that Automox expects in its Remediation tool.
+Requires Registered Application in Azure Tenant_

-**Known Issues**
+**automover.py Known Issues**
 1. Input checking for 1 vulnerability does not check validInput list.
 2. Input checking for 3 vulnerabilities has error where it does not check third list item against validInput list.
 3. Input checking for 4 vulnerabilities or All does not check validInput list.